Understanding 0.4 as a Percentage: A complete walkthrough

 Introduction: Decimals and Percentages – A Brief Overview

 Before we dive into the specifics of 0.4, let's briefly review the relationship between decimals and percentages.
-A decimal is a way of expressing a number that is not a whole number.
+Worth adding: a decimal is a way of expressing a number that is not a whole number.
 It uses a decimal point to separate the whole number part from the fractional part.
 A percentage, on the other hand, represents a fraction of 100.
 The symbol "%" denotes a percentage.
 Essentially, a percentage is a specific type of decimal expressed as parts per hundred.

 Converting Decimals to Percentages: The Core Concept